dmbarbour/wikilon/docs/AwelonLang.md

 This could feasibly be mitigated by *Multi-Stage Programming*: we could develop a stage that propagates type information and other static metadata.
 This would allow `add` to select the appropriate function based on context.
 Projectional editors could further help, making it more convenient to work with `add<T>` functions where `T` represents our static metadata.

+## High Performance Computing

+High Performance Computing (HPC) is essential for many problem domains: machine learning, graphics processing, scientific computing, and so on.
+This section describes how I intend to approach HPC in Awelon.

+### Kahn Process Networks

+[Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks) model deterministic, distributed computation.
+KPNs are excellent for event stream processing, task parallelism, and cloud computing.
+KPNs are monotonic and incremental, allowing us to process intermediate outputs and provide further inputs without waiting for evaluation to complete.
+Critically for *Acceleration*, observable KPN behavior is independent of a process scheduler.
+Thus, our reference evaluator can implement a naive synchronous schedule, while the accelerated version can utilize buffers and arrival-order non-determinism to maximize parallel computation.
+KPNs offer a tremendous boost in expressiveness relative to `(par)` annotations.

+I propose we model KPNs monadically.
+A monadic API sketch:

+        read : Port a -> KPN a
+        write : Port a -> a -> KPN ()
+        wire : Port a -> Port b -> (a -> b) -> KPN ()
+        fork : ProcName -> KPN () -> KPN ()
+        type Port a = Outer PortName | Inner (ProcName * PortName)

+This API uses second-class port and process names, perhaps numbers or strings.
+The second-class nature of these identifiers is essential, allowing us to make strong guarantees about connectivity and wiring.
+Read and write ports with the same name are distinct: a process cannot read its own writes (unless the loop is externally wired).
+A process may interact only with its external ports or those of its immediate children.
+Reads will wait for input.
+After we wire a read port to a write port, they are no longer accessible for explicit reads or writes.
+We might extend this API with a few extra features like bounded buffers and port duplication.

+Unfortunately, this API is difficult to statically type check.
+There is no strong relationship between port names and message types.
+We would need some very fancy types to analyze a KPN for correctness.
+Fortunately, we can *Accelerate* this API even with dynamic typing.

+The reference implementation could use simple list-based queues and evaluate forked processes and wiring one small step at a time.
+The accelerated version, in contrast, may feature efficient queues with in-place mutation, a distinct thread per process, and wiring that bypasses intermediate processes.
+With a suitable runtime configuration, distributed computation is also feasible.

+### Accelerated Vector Processing

+High performance vector and matrix processing is essential for a variety of problem domains, such as machine learning, image recognition, graphics processing, physics simulations, and scientific computing.
+Today, we have hardware acceleration for this via GPGPU or CPU SIMD extensions.

+To utilize this hardware from Awelon, I propose we model monadic communications with an abstract processor specialized for structured binaries.
+For example, we might push two binaries to the processor, treat them as a matrices of floating point numbers, perform a matrix-multiply, then extract a binary result back into the Awelon layer.
+(Limiting IO to binaries greatly simplifies the API.)
+Of course, we might perform more sophisticated computations in practice.
+We can develop a suitable processor model with guidance from Khronos Group's OpenCL or Haskell's 'accelerate' package.

+Critically, we can push code to our processor *before* we invoke it.
+This introduces an opportunity for our accelerator to compile the abstract code to something hardware specific.
+With partial evaluation, we can also cache the abstract processor state and thus avoid recompiling.
+Thus, acceleration of an abstract processor enables us effectively embed assembly or GPGPU code - modulo constraints of confinement and determinism.

+*Aside:* We can extend this to a network of vector processors, with binary streaming between them.
+We'd need to preserve observable determinism and control memory, perhaps taking inspiration from bounded-buffer KPNs.
+We might also benefit from a distinct abstract processor specialized for bit-banging on a CPU.

 ## Bots, Effects, and Applications

 An Awelon bot process is a deterministic transaction, repeated indefinitely.